thephez/docs-core/docs/reference/p2p-network-privatesend-messages.md

 ## dsa

-The [`dsa` message](../reference/p2p-network-privatesend-messages.md#dsa) allows a <<glossary:node>> to join a CoinJoin pool.
+The [`dsa` message](../reference/p2p-network-privatesend-messages.md#dsa) allows a [node](../resources/glossary.md#node) to join a CoinJoin pool.
 A collateral fee is required and may be forfeited if the client acts maliciously.
 The message operates in two ways:

 1. When sent to a masternode without a current CoinJoin queue, it initiates the start of a new queue